RohanRVC/chatbot_healthcare/README.md

 Setting Up Your Environment
 Clone the Repository

-Clone the GitHub repository to your local machine using the command: bash
-Copy code
-git clone [URL_OF_YOUR_REPOSITORY]
-Install Dependencies

 Navigate to the directory where the repository is cloned and install the required Python packages using pip:
 Copy code